 When I have replaced the Zener diodes, I have had to change the calibration resistors to recalibrate the tachometers, so be sure to check your tachometer’s calibration after you have repaired it.
 I use a function generator set to 12V square wave mode.
 I set the function generator to 7000 RPM and use a pot across the meter terminals to move the needle to point at the 7000 mark.
 I then read the resistance of the pot and select a standard resistor that is closest to the pot setting and put that across the meter terminals just like the OEM calibration resistors were.

 I have seen a number of variations of the same a similar designs.
 Most of the other tachometers have cap C3 as a 0.2uF cap rather than a 0.15uF cap in the Model 797.
 But the Model 47 unit with a transistor also had a 0.15uF cap.
 In two of the Model 97 units, R4 was 580 ohms rather than the 680 ohms in the rest of the units.
 In the two Model 47 units, the meters were 117 ohm meters rather than the 500 ohm meters in all of the other units.
 The calibration resistors have been different for every tachometer that I have examined.
-I will put the schematics for each of the tachometers I have studied at the end of this document for your reference.

 One of the Model 47 tachometers had a very different circuit in it, one with no transistors: